History of printing: Theory of movable type transmission

-As with woodblock printing, Joseph P. McDermot considers the theory of transmission for movable type to be untenable and disputes that European movable type was transmitted from China.
-He points out that "No text indicates the presence or knowledge of any kind of Asian moveable type or moveable-type imprint in Europe before 1450.
+As with woodblock printing, Joseph P. McDermott considers the theory of transmission for movable type to be untenable and disputes that European movable type was transmitted from China.
+He points out that "[n]o text indicates the presence or knowledge of any kind of Asian moveable type or moveable-type imprint in Europe before 1450.
 The material evidence is even more conclusive."
 Gutenberg's production process, with the exception of the metal type, had no counterpart in traditional East Asian technology.
 Type molds are not described in any pre-Gutenberg Chinese record while metal-type frames in Korea were more primitive than in Europe.
 There are no texts indicating knowledge of Chinese movable type in Europe before 1450.
 There is also no archaeological evidence of Asian movable type west of Dunhuang and Turfan prior to 1450.
 McDermott considers both the transmission of woodblock and movable type printing to Europe to be highly conjectural.
 However, French scholar Henri-Jean Martin described Korean metal movable type as "[extremely similar] to Gutenberg's".

 Some scholars claim that movable type was not an original invention at all and was nothing more than previous methods of creating impressions such as seals, hand stamps, and the combining of movable letters as suggested by Cicero and Jerome.
-John Bagford (1650/51 – 1716) argues that because they did not know of the Chinese in the past, it was more likely that they took inspiration from Ancient Roman medals, seals, and marks or names at the bottom of sacrificial pots.
+John Bagford (1650/51 – 1716) argues that because Europeans did not know of the Chinese in the past, it was more likely that they took inspiration from Ancient Roman medals, seals, and marks or names at the bottom of sacrificial pots.
 Douglas Crawford McMurtrie argues Europeans may have learned of printing as an idea from Asia but not the process of printing.